trufflesuite/trufflesuite.com/src/blog/new-truffle-release-update-march/index.md

 ## ganache.dev, An interactive JSON-RPC documentation for Ganache

-We’re happy to share with the world this project we’ve been hard at work on for the past year or so, [ganache.dev](http://ganache.dev). [ganache.dev](http://ganache.dev) is an interactive JSON-RPC documentation for Ganache that allows you to quickly try out various RPC methods on the browser, without having to run a Ganache instance.
+We’re happy to share with the world this project we’ve been hard at work on recently, [ganache.dev](http://ganache.dev). [ganache.dev](http://ganache.dev) is interactive JSON-RPC documentation for Ganache that allows you to quickly try out various RPC methods on the browser, without having to run a Ganache instance.

-It contains code samples for each RPC method and all code samples are powered by [Ganache in the Browser](https://github.com/trufflesuite/ganache/#browser-use) and demonstrate using Ganache programmatically as an [EIP-1193 provider](https://github.com/trufflesuite/ganache/#as-an-eip-1193-provider-only).
+It contains code samples for each RPC method and is powered by [Ganache in the Browser](https://github.com/trufflesuite/ganache/#browser-use), demonstrating using Ganache programmatically as an [EIP-1193 provider](https://github.com/trufflesuite/ganache/#as-an-eip-1193-provider-only).

 With each example on this interactive documentation, the editor can be changed to further test other Ganache features or combine a couple of features together as you would in a code editor.
 For example in this blog, we will be editing an example to include and test out the [zero-config mainnet forking](https://trufflesuite.com/blog/three-new-ganache-features-to-improve-your-developer-experience/#zero-config-mainnet-forking-now-available-in-the-browser) feature.